-In the 40th episode of Eric Weinstein’s The Portal podcast, he focuses entirely on the New York Times essay The Nightmare That Is a Reality by Arthur Koestler.
+The 40th episode of Eric Weinstein’s The Portal Podcast wholly focuses on the New York Times essay The Nightmare That Is a Reality by Arthur Koestler.
 This website is a companion to this podcast episode and the essay in order to more widely spread the messages they contain.

 As listeners of The Portal, we’ve done our best to provide the entirety of the text and to annotate and link to all relevant references.
 If we’ve missed anything, let us know.
 Thanks!

 Hello, you’ve found The Portal.
 I’m your host, Eric Weinstein, with a new experiment for this episode.
 The idea for this episode grows out of a familiar question, “What are your top 10 book recommendations?”
 Now this is a question that I’m asked so frequently that I have sadly become somewhat numb to it by now.
 In contrast, I do not believe that I’ve ever been asked for my top recommendations for essays or speeches, lectures, conversations, short stories, lyrics, or interviews.
 And perhaps once in a blue moon, I’m still asked for my poetry recommendations, although even that seems to have trailed off in recent years.

 So I’d like to close out the regular programming for this, the inaugural year of The Portal, by trying to entice you all into daring to think about books somewhat less in relation to all of the other marvelous forms in which rich and meaningful thinking are communicated.
 So let’s let all the great book clubs, both online and in real life, keep doing the great job that they’ve been doing of talking about books, but for The Portal, let’s pick up essays, speeches, and the like, since they are trading at a deep and inexplicable discount, given the modern attention span and the amount of top material available.